CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ## 4 Task 2: Set Up the edu Server

-In this task, we will set up theeduserver.
+In this task, we will set up the edu server.
 The instructions are similar to those in Task 1.

 ### 4.1 Task 2.a: Find and add the DS record

-After signing the zone file ofexample.edu, a DS record is generated for the Key Signing Key.
-By default, it is placed inside a file calleddsset-<xyz>, where<xyz>is the zone name.
-In our case, dsset-example.edu.is the file name.
+After signing the zone file of example.edu, a DS record is generated for the Key Signing Key.
+By default, it is placed inside a file called dsset-<xyz>, where <xyz> is the zone name.
+In our case, dsset-example.edu. is the file name.
 DS (Delegation Signer) record holds the name of a delegated zone.
 It references a DNSKEY record in the sub-delegated zone.
 The DS record should be placed in the parent zone along with the delegating NS records.
 The following gives an example of the DS record: